-Presbyopia can usually be diagnosed with a general eye exam.
-Your doctor will probably test your visual acuity (sharpness of vision), your refractive power (the ability of your eyes to change focus from near to far), the condition of the muscles in your eye, and the condition of your retina .
-He or she will probably also take measurements for glasses or contact lenses at the time of the exam.
+Presbyopia can often be diagnosed with a general eye exam.
+Your doctor will test your visual acuity (sharpness of vision) and how your eyes change focus from near to far.
+They'll also check the muscles in your eyes and the condition of your retinas.
+Measurements may be taken for glasses or contact lenses.

 Presbyopia can usually be corrected with glasses or contact lenses.
 If you didn't need glasses or contacts before presbyopia appeared, you can probably correct your eyesight by using reading glasses for close work.
 Glasses you buy without a prescription may be sufficient.
 But check with your eye doctor to find out the right glasses for you.
 If you do buy glasses without a prescription, try out a few different pairs of varying strength (magnification) to make sure you get glasses that will help you read without straining.

-If you already use glasses or contacts to correct nearsightedness , farsightedness , or astigmatism , you'll need a new prescription that will also correct presbyopia.
+If you already use glasses or contacts to correct nearsightedness, farsightedness, or astigmatism, you'll need a new prescription that will also correct presbyopia.
 You may wish to use bifocals, in which distant vision is corrected at eye level and close vision is corrected at the bottom.
-Other options include trifocal glasses, which can correct for distant, near, and middle vision; progressive lenses, which give a smooth transition between distant, middle, and near vision; bifocal contact lenses; or monovision contact lenses, which correct distant vision in your dominant eye and close vision in your weaker eye.
+Other options include trifocal glasses, which can correct for distant, near, and middle vision; progressive lenses, which give a smooth transition between distant, middle, and near vision; multifocal contact lenses; or monovision contact lenses, which correct distant vision in your dominant eye and close vision in your weaker eye.
 Your prescription may have to be changed over time as presbyopia gets worse.

 Another surgery option is clear lens extraction with an intraocular lens implant, in which the natural lens is removed and an artificial one is implanted to replace it.
 Some lens implants correct either distance or near vision.
 Others (called multifocal implants) correct both near and distance vision.